-- data search and browse tools allowing navigation of data standards of varying levels of endorsement and across the health, community services and housing assistance sectors - data view, collation and download tools - data development tools including areas in which multiple data developers may collaborate on the development of data standards - data submission tools that enable data developers to submit draft data standards for consideration as a national standards - data management tools that allow the registrar to change the registration status of data standards under authorisation of one or more registration authority - comprehensive guidelines to assist metadata development and review.
+- data search and browse tools that allow navigation of data standards of varying levels of endorsement and across the community services, health and housing assistance sectors - data view, collation and download tools - data development tools, including areas in which multiple data developers may collaborate on the development of data standards - data submission tools that enable data developers to submit draft metadata standards for consideration as national standards - data management tools that allow the registrar to change the registration status of metadata standards under authorisation of one or more registration authorities - comprehensive guidelines for developing and reviewing metadata.

-METEOR is based on the 2003 version of the ISO/IEC 11179, titled Information technology-Metadata registries (MDR).
-This standard was applied to provide a detailed registry architecture in which data standards can be better defined, navigated and managed throughout the data development life-cycle.
-METEOR is an Internetbased application accessible through the following Internet address:
+METeOR is based on the 2003 version of the ISO/IEC 11179, titled 'Information technology - metadata registries (MDR)'.
+This standard was applied to provide a detailed registry architecture in which metadata standards can be better defined, navigated and managed throughout the data development lifecycle.
+METeOR is an Internet-based application accessible through the following web address: meteor.aihw.gov.au.

-meteor.aihw.gov.au